GM stock tops 2010 IPO price

-DETROIT (Reuters) - General Motors Co (GM.N) shares on Friday topped their 2010 initial public offering price, which will help the automaker’s largest shareholder, the U.S. Treasury, pare its losses.
+DETROIT, May 17 (Reuters) - General Motors Co shares on Friday topped their 2010 initial public offering price, which will help the automaker’s largest shareholder, the U.S. Treasury, pare its losses.

 GM shares broke above $33.00, the price in the November 2010 IPO, rising as high as $33.21 in morning trading.
 It is the first time the stock has surpassed $33 since May 2011.
 So far this year GM’s stock is up 14.5 percent.